Ortega Point North - Overhead to Underground Utility Conversion Project

 On October 23, 2019, JEA hosted an informational neighborhood meeting to discuss the plans for the project and to let the neighborhood know what to expect during construction.
 There was a brief presentation followed by a question/answer and public comment period.

-The meeting was held at the St. Mark’s Episcopal Church in the Leatherbury Hall located at 4129 Oxford Avenue Jacksonville, FL 32210 on Wednesday, October 23, 2019 at 6:30 PM.
+The public meeting was held at the St. Mark’s Episcopal Church in the Leatherbury Hall located at 4129 Oxford Avenue Jacksonville, FL 32210 on Wednesday, October 23, 2019 at 6:30 PM.